Glyphosate: Other countries

-In September 2013, the Legislative Assembly of El Salvador approved legislation to ban 53 agrochemicals, including glyphosate; the ban on glyphosate was set to begin in 2015.
+In September 2013, the Legislative Assembly of El Salvador approved legislation to ban 53 agrochemicals, including glyphosate; the ban on glyphosate was set to begin in 2015, but was later rescinded.

 In the United States, the state of Minnesota preempts local laws that attempt to ban glyphosate.
 In 2015 there was an attempt to pass legislation at the state level that would repeal that preemption.
+As of January 2018, glyphosate is not banned at either the federal or state level in the US.
+However, numerous local governments in various states have enacted restrictions or bans on the use of glyphosate in their respective jurisdictions.
+In addition, the state of California attempted to enforce a requirement for a Prop 65 carcinogen warning label on glyphosate containers, but was permanently enjoined from doing so by a federal court.

 In May 2015, the President of Sri Lanka banned the use and import of glyphosate, effective immediately.
 However, in May 2018 the Sri Lankan government decided to re-authorize its use in the plantation sector.
+The ban was fully revoked in August 2022.

 In May 2015, Bermuda blocked importation on all new orders of glyphosate-based herbicides for a temporary suspension awaiting outcomes of research.
+In 2016, the Bermudian government banned all glyphosate concentrates with a strength of over 2 per cent.

 In May 2015, Colombia announced that it would stop using glyphosate by October 2015 in the destruction of illegal plantations of coca, the raw ingredient for cocaine.
 Farmers have complained that the aerial fumigation has destroyed entire fields of coffee and other legal produce.
+The glyphosate ban in Colombia was subsequently lifted.

 In April 2019, Vietnam's Ministry of Agriculture and Rural Development banned the use of glyphosate throughout the country.

-In August 2020, Mexican President Andrés Manuel López Obrador announced that glyphosate will be gradually phased out of use in Mexico by late 2024.
+In August 2020, Mexican President Andrés Manuel López Obrador announced that glyphosate would be gradually phased out of use in Mexico by late 2024.
+However in March 2024, the Mexican government postponed the ban, and did not set a new date for its implementation.

 Thailand's National Hazardous Substances Committee decided to ban the use of glyphosate in October 2019 but reversed the decision in November 2019.

-After a court-ruling in 2018, glyphosate was temporarily banned in Brazil.
+After a court ruling in 2018, glyphosate was temporarily banned in Brazil.
 This decision was later overturned, causing major criticism by the federal agency of health (Anvisa).
 This comes, as the latest evaluations declared glyphosate as noncarcinogenic.
 Since all carcinogenic agrichemicals are automatically banned in the country, this allowed the continuous use.

 In New Zealand, glyphosate is an approved herbicide for killing weeds, with the most popular brand being Roundup.
 Genetically modified crops designed to resist glyphosate are absent in New Zealand.
 Crops applied with glyphosate must be regulated under the HSNO Act 1996 and ACVM Act 1997.
 Legal status for glyphosate use in New Zealand is approved for commercial and personal use.
 In 2021, exports of New Zealand honey were found to contain traces of glyphosate, causing some concern to Japanese importers.